Testing the Addition of a New Anti-cancer Drug, M3814 (Peposertib), to Radiation Therapy for Localized Pancreatic Cancer

 - Inability to swallow oral medications or gastrointestinal disease limiting absorption of oral agents

-- History of anaphylactic reaction to iodinated IV contrast required for radiation simulation.
+- History of anaphylactic reaction to iodinated intravenous (IV) contrast required for radiation simulation.
 Patients with mild reactions may be enrolled, but must receive premedications for contrast allergy prior to imaging

 - Patients who cannot discontinue concomitant medications or herbal supplements that are strong inhibitors or strong inducers of cytochrome P450 (CYP) isoenzymes CYP3A4/5, CYP2CP, and CYP2C19.
 Concomitant use of CYP1A2, CYP2B6, and CYP3A4/5 substrates with a narrow therapeutic index are also excluded.
 Patients may confer with the study doctor to determine if alternative medications can be used.
 The following categories of medications and herbal supplements must be discontinued for at least the specified period of time before the patient can be treated: